Jump to Section

 - Laser trabeculoplasty, a laser therapy used to open clogged channels within the eye and relieve pressure

-- Filtering surgery known as a trabeculectomy which creates an opening in the sclera, or white of the eye, to relieve pressure
+- Filtering surgery known as a trabeculectomy which creates an opening in the sclera, or white of the eye, to relieve pressure in your eye

 - Drainage tubes